ljdyer/doc-from-dom/readme.md

 dom2doc is a browser extension for Google Chrome and Mozilla Firefox that lets you download text from the DOM elements that you specify as a Word file.

-It was developed for use as a productivity tool for a team whose daily work involves extracting text from specific parts of pages on certain browser-based systems.
+It was developed for use as a productivity tool for a team of translators whose daily work includes extracting text from specific parts of pages on certain browser-based systems.

 ## How to use